ngsru/vue-server/README.md

 VueServer.js is designed for static html rendering.
 It has no real reactivity.

 Also, the module is not running original Vue.js on server.
-It has its own realisation.
+It’s own implementation.

 Which means VueServer.js is just trying to perfectly reproduce same result as Vue.js does.